Are you a part of the University or Academic Department of General Practice?

 Can I remain registered after finishing as a student?

-Yes - you are very welcome to continue being registered.
+Yes - you are very welcome to continue being registered as long as you are still living in the practice area.

 I want to remain registered with my home GP